-With more people opting to do their shopping online, coupled with a decrease in transnational shipping rates, it’s more feasible than ever to sell to a global audience.
-4.54 billion people now have access to the internet, according to a Statista survey in January 2020, so the addressable market is larger than ever.
-International selling allows you to broaden your reach and expand your business, as well as spreading the risk.
+Did you know that 35% of all Shopify traffic comes from international visitors?
+With more people opting to shop online and decreasing transnational shipping rates, selling to a global audience is more feasible than ever.
+5.19 billion people now have access to the internet, which is 64.6% of the worldwide population, according to a Statista survey in May 2023, so the addressable market is more significant than ever.
+International selling allows you to broaden your reach, expand your business, and spread the risk.

-But for every yin there is yang—there are key points to consider when adopting a cross-border ecommerce strategy (especially for those running on Shopify).
+But for every yin, there is yang—there are vital points to consider when adopting a cross-border ecommerce strategy (especially for those running on Shopify).
 Planning with these actionable tips will help you avoid the common pitfalls of international e-commerce.
-But before diving into that, you have to make sure it’s worth selling internationally.
+But before diving into that, you must ensure it’s worth selling internationally.

 Is it worth selling internationally